-The building also has a spacious resident lounge and a fully-equipped business center.
+The building also has a fully-equipped business center.

 The sprawling 8,000 square foot fitness center has separate yoga, cardio and weight-training areas.
 The fitness center has floor-to-ceiling windows with sweeping views north over the park and west over the cityscape.

 There’s an on-site parking garage.
 Guest parking is available for a fee, and a furnished apartment is available for overnight guests.

 When it opened in the late 80s Eugenie Terrace was the first apartment building in the city to offer concierge service, and a full-service concierge is still available to residents.